 NOW BEING DISTRIB-UTED EXCLUSIVELY by American Star-Glide Corporation, the Silver-Glide TM Stairway Lift.
 Provides a safe, effec-tive means to transport anyone who has trouble climbing stairs.
 The per-son simply sits on the unit and rides up or down the stairs in a sideways position.
+Thus. down the stairs in a sideways position.
 Thus, can be folded up against the wall.
 Ideal for narrow stairways.
 Contact, American Stair-Glide Corporation, P.O.
-Box B. 4001 East 138th Street, Grandview, MO 64030.
-Attention: Richard F. Thomas, Jr.
+Box B, 4001 East 138th Street, Grandview, MO Street, Grandview, MO Streat, F. Thomas, Jr.

-NEWI THE PRO'S HAMMER.
-This self-starting hammer makes you feel as if you're working with a super power-hammer, plus an extra hand.
+NEW!
+THE PRO'S HAMMER.
+This self-starting ham-NEW!
+THE PRO'S HAMMER.
+This self-starting ham-mer makes you feel as if you're working with a super power-hammer, plus an extra hand.
 Magnetized head with 3 different shaped slots that will hold any size nail...deliver the blow and save your thumbs!
 Head made of tough chrome-carbon steel and re-designed for stronger drive, easier pull.
-Rubber grip, extra long handle and off-set head gives much more reach, better balance and cushions the shock.
-5" x 131⁄2" \$19.97 + \$2.45 p&h Holst, Inc., Dept. EK-83, 1118 W. Lake, Box 370, Tawas City, MI 48763 personalized POKER CH
+Rubber grip, extra long handle and off-set head gives much more reach, bet-ter balance and cushions the shock.
+5" x 131⁄2" \$19.97 + \$2.45 p&h Holst, Inc., Dept. EK-83, 1118 W. Lake, Box 370, Tawas City, MI 48763